NetickNetworking/NetickForUnity/README.md

 ### Radical CPU Performance

 Netick is written with high-performance unmanaged C# code in a data-oriented fashion, achieving an unseen level of performance.
 Netick is designed to not use any CPU time when something does not move or change.
 You can have 10K synced objects (non-empty) and use no additional CPU time.
 Again, Netick is the only solution in the market that does this.
 This has been referred to as "Dark Magic" by one of our users.
+In addition, according to simulated testing, **Netick 2 can compress and write 250 continually moving objects (syncing position and rotation) to 250 clients in less than 0.35ms**, all in a single core (using any modern Intel CPU), giving you the best server performance ever seen in the market.

 ## Installation